• Home

 This post may contain affiliate links.
 Read our disclosure policy.

+We’ve got 10 simple ideas to help kids read more.
 We are big readers at our house, but sometimes the kids need a little extra motivation to get their reading in for the day — especially during the summer.
 Reading logs help our kids track their progress and get them excited to read.
-This summer our littles have the goal to read 100 books each month, so we made a free printable to help them reach their goal.
+This summer our littles have the goal to read 100 books (or 1000 minutes) each month, so we made a printable reading chart to help them reach their goal.
 Each book they read earns them one sticker and when they complete the reading chart and read 100 books they get a new toy!
-Join us for a reading challenge to read 100 books and download the free printable reading log to track your progress!
+Join us for a reading challenge to read 100 books (or 1000 minutes for older kids) and download the printable reading log to track your progress!

 To make reading fun, we like to mix it up!
 Here are TEN ideas for helping your kids get excited about reading: